Dear readers of ADxS.org, please forgive the disruption.

 • Attention problem: easily distracted

-Supporting the description of the mixed type as a relative of the ADHD-HI subtype is the fact that in both, cortisol levels to acute stressors fall and remain well below those of unaffected individuals, whereas in the ADHD-I subtype, the cortisol response to acute stressors rises above that of unaffected individuals.
+The description of the mixed type as a relative of the ADHD-HI subtype is supported by the fact that in both the cortisol levels to acute stressors fall and remain well below the levels of non-affected individuals, while in the ADHD-I subtype the cortisol response to acute stressors rises above the level of non-affected individuals.

 The HPA axis / stress regulation axis